praekeltfoundation/seaworthy/README.rst

 Test harness for Docker container images

+Seaworthy has similar goals to `TestContainers`_, although it is written in Python and is based on our experience with testing Docker images.

 Project status
 ~~~~~~~~~~~~~~
 Seaworthy is in the early stages of development and will be undergoing lots of